Surgical Procedures By Prof Kader

-Professor Kader is the chairman and founder of Newcastle/Gateshead Medical Volunteers (NGMV).
+Professor Kader is the chairman and founder of NGMV Medical Volunteers and Life Academy Charity.
 The charity was founded in 2010 by a group of healthcare professionals from the North East of England including orthopaedic surgeons, anaesthetists, nurses and physiotherapists.

-Professor Kader also works for the international Committee of the Red Cross (ICRC) as a specialist surgeon.
+Professor Kader also worked for the international Committee of the Red Cross (ICRC) as a specialist surgeon from 2015 to 2019.
 He regularly visits Lebanon to provide surgical care for the war wounded victims at the ICRC weapon wounded trauma training centre in Tripoli.

 NGMV charity is an extremely lean organisation.
 Every pounds raised is spent directly on patients.
 There are no overheads or administration fees.
 Management and administration is provided by the trustees for free.
 In 2010 the charity partnered with the Barzani Charity Foundation (BCF) and in 2011 the partnership was extended to Nechirvan Health Aid Office in the Kurdistan Region of Iraq to provide voluntary medical care to a wider population of Iraq.

 The war in Iraq has resulted in the displacement of vast numbers of doctors and health care